jakubdaron/GeometryCV/README.md

 # How to use the program?

 Upload your photos in .jpg format to folder "CV".
-Than add image path to your image in place presented below on screenshot (highlighted in a yellow frame).
+Than add image path of your own image in GeometryCV.cpp code as it is presented below on screenshot (highlighted in a yellow frame).

 ![where_upload_imgs](https://github.com/jakubdaron/GeometryCV/assets/102093406/aea16813-820d-4e34-b0b7-989a9af5e6b5)